 I would never trade away what I have now—especially not Heidi.
 But I’d be lying if I said I didn’t miss those high school friendships, in their own way.
 At the time, those were the closest friends I’d ever had, even if cultural pressures didn’t give us much room to share our emotional lives.

 So maybe that’s why it feels like all my friends today are “medium” ones.
 Compared to high school, it’s much harder to see them; compared to Heidi, I don’t lean on them much emotionally.
 But friendships are bound to change in nature over time, and it would be unfair for me to assume that friendships that are a little less interdependent or a little more intermittent are somehow automatically less meaningful.
 Of course they aren’t.

 So having medium friends is probably okay.
 And for my friend who feels like they don’t have any, that’s okay too.
 People have vastly different needs for—and experiences of—friendship, and as far as I can tell, none of us feel much like experts in post-college friendship-keeping.
 But I’m hoping that my medium friends can at least tell that I do care about them, more than just a medium amount.

 Still from “ghost choir” used with the permission of creator Louie Zong

 Philip Rienstra (‘21) majored in writing and music and has plans to pursue a career in publishing.
-He is a recovering music snob, a fruit juice enthusiast, and a big fan of the enneagram.
-He’s currently living in Grand Rapids with his partner, Heidi.
+They are a recovering music snob, a fruit juice enthusiast, and a big fan of the enneagram.
+They’re currently living in St. Paul with their spouse, Heidi.